myusrn/piraeus_0.9.0_prerelease/docs/quickstartazure.md

 **Task 2: Configure the Piraeus Virtual Machine Host in Azure**

-This task configures the VM by install Docker Compose and an External Virtual Switch in Hyper-V.
+This task configures the VM by installing Docker Compose and an External Virtual Switch in Hyper-V.

 - [ ] Login (RDP) into the VM once it is provisioned in Azure and open Powershell As Administrator.
 - [ ] Run the following command in Powershell to install Docker Compose.